Earlier this month I spent an afternoon feeling like I was inside the movie Silver Bullet.

-But if a kid strapped to a chrome wheelchair started whizzing down the street with a drunk uncle cheering him on, I swear I would have lost it.
+But if a kid strapped to a chrome wheelchair started whizzing down the street with a drunk uncle cheering him on, I would have lost it.

-Speaking of drunk uncle, TNUC is long overdue to pay respects to the one and only UNCLE RED.
+Speaking of drunk uncles, TNUC is long overdue to pay respects to the one and only UNCLE RED.

 Uncle Red is of course the legendary uncle of 13 year-old Marty Caslow (Corey Haim).
 The character is played seemingly effortlessly by Gary Busey, who knocks this performance out of the ballpark by being such a natural fun-loving, generous, heart-in-the-right-place, drunken uncle.